-Justified is by Faith: 5:1a.
+Justified is by Faith: 5:1.
 Romans chapter four ends with the explanation of how God justifies a sinner.
 Justification is, God declaring and treating a believing sinner in Christ as righteous on the basis of Christ’s atoning work (2 Cor 5:21).
 It happens instantly when a person believes in Christ.
-It is more than an initial blessing but carries with it every other blessing in the Christian life.
+It is more than an initial blessing but carries with it every other blessings in the Christian life.
 There is a link between chapter 4 and chapter 5.
 “Therefore” is a bridge between the two chapters that carries the ideas of past justification and present blessings.
 Justification is a means to an end.
 We owe our salvation to the saving work of Jesus Christ.
 He came to live a perfect life, died in our place bearing our condemnation and has risen from the dead to justify us (1 Peter 3:18).
 In the Old Testament we see the fore-shadows of Christ becoming our substitute.
 God had to kill an animal to cloth Adam and Eve in the garden of Eden when they sinned (Gen 3:21).
-God provided ram for Isaac (Gen 22:13).
+God provided a ram for Isaac (Gen 22:13).
 It was a temporary substitute.
 The scapegoat indirectly points to Christ who became our substitute to set us free (Leviticus 16:22).
 Isaiah 53:5, 6 is a reference to Christ who died for our sins.
-“He was wounded for our transgressions he was bruised for our iniquities”.
-"It is expedient that one man should die for the people and not that the whole nation should perish "(John 11:50, 51).
+“He was wounded for our transgressions and he was bruised for our iniquities”.
+The high priest said "It is expedient that Jesus would die for the nation and not that the whole nation should perish "(John 11:50, 51).
 Christ died to redeem us from the curse of the law having become a course for us (Gal 3:13).
 Christ gave Himself as a ransom for all (1 Tim 2:6).
 We needed a substitute and God provided Christ.
 Have you accepted Christ as your substitute?
 Song writer wrote “Bearing shame and suffering rude, in my place condemned He stood, sealed my pardon with His blood, Hallelujah!
 What a Savior”.

-The Blessings of Justification: 5:1b.
+The Blessings of Justification: 5:1.
 Having being justified by faith, we have peace with God.
 This is not the peace of God but the peace with God.
 It was initiated by God.
 Sinners are at enmity with God (5:10).
 Carnal mind is hostile to God (8:7).
-They are engage in a war with God until they are reconciled (James 4:4; Isaiah 48:22).
-We have entered into a peace treaty with God through our Lord Jesus Christ.
+We are at war with God until we are reconciled to him (James 4:4; Isaiah 48:22).
+We have been justified and have peace with God through Lord Jesus Christ.
 He suffered for our sins and brought peace between God and us (Isiah 53:5).
-He is our peace (Eph 2:14).
-Christ took away our enmity with God and preached peace to us (Eph 2:17).
+He is our peace (Ephesians 2:14).
+Christ took away our enmity with God and preached peace to us (Ephesians 2:17).
 When we believe in Christ we enter into salvation rest (Matt 11:28).
 Christ is the mediator between God and man

 Adam and Christ contrasted: 5:12-18.
 Thus far we have seen two important doctrines, condemnation and justification.
 Now Paul compares and contrasts between Adam and Christ, Condemnation and justification, disobedience and obedience, law and grace, sin and righteousness, death and life.
 Adam was a type of Christ (5:14).
 A type is an Old Testament prefigure of something in the New Testament.
 Sin entered the world by the disobedient act of Adam and death through sin ( Genesis 3).
 We are all born in Adam.
 Adam’s sin is imputed to human race (5:12).
 The Bible says that all have sinned and came short of the glory of God (3:23).
 We sin because we have a sinful nature.
 We all deserve condemnation on the basis of who we are (Jeremiah 17:9).
 Adam’s sin has a mortal effect on the human race.
-Sin and death always go together.
+Sin and death always go together (Rom 6:23).
 Sin was here before the law was given (Gen 6:5).
 Death is the proof of that.
 People between the period of Adam and Moses died in their imputed sin nature of Adam.
 Death is the judicial consequence of Adam’s sin (5:18).
 Adam brought death to many but Christ brings forgiveness to many through grace.
-Christ restores what was lost when Adam sinned.
-To those who believe in Christ, Christ's obedience is considered as an act of righteousness (5:18).
+Christ restores what was lost when Adam sinned.The obedience of Christ brought grace to those who believe in him.
+Christ's obedience is considered as righteousness for believers (5:18).